davidmoten/reels/README.md

 For example, a Supervisor for some JDBC work can check if the thrown exception is an instance of SQLTransientException and mark the message for a retry after a pause.
 If the thrown exception is an instance of SQLNonTransientConnectionException then we should retry with a new connection object.
 This [unit test](src/test/java/com/github/davidmoten/reels/RetryExampleTest.java) demonstrates this example.

+If you don't specify your own Supervisor (either globally in the Context or specifically for your Actor) then the [default Supervisor](src/main/java/com/github/davidmoten/reels/internal/supervisor/SupervisorDefault.java) is used.

 ## Notes